j4ke-exe/jgarrison.io/cll0nft0w000g09miedbsablx.md

 This build of Windows 10 is vulnerable to a `Windows COM` privesc, `CVE-2017-0213`.
 There's a binary that we can use to automate this exploit for us.
 Let's download it to our attack box and upload it to our victim.
 Link to binary here: [https://github.com/WindowsExploits/Exploits/tree/master/CVE-2017-0213](https://github.com/WindowsExploits/Exploits/tree/master/CVE-2017-0213)

-Once we get it on our victim box we can run it and then move over to our RDP session and find a new CMD shell spawned `NT AUTHORITY\SYSTEM` rights.
+Once we get it on our victim box we can run it and then move over to our RDP session and find a new CMD shell spawned with `NT AUTHORITY\SYSTEM` rights.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1691399172768/3d8491c3-f96f-4d6b-912d-db3096f8356b.png align="center")